ThakornToon/ML-DL-coursera/README.md

 # Machine Learning & Deep Learning Specialization in Java

-This repository contains my personal implementations of selected labs from the [Machine Learning Specialization](https://www.coursera.org/specializations/machine-learning-introduction) and [Deep Learning Specialization](https://www.coursera.org/specializations/deep-learning) on Coursera.
+This repository contains my personal implementations of selected labs from the [Machine Learning Specialization](https://www.coursera.org/specializations/machine-learning-introduction), [Deep Learning Specialization](https://www.coursera.org/specializations/deep-learning) and [Natural Language Processing Specialization](https://www.coursera.org/specializations/natural-language-processing) on Coursera.

 ## Purpose
 The original labs in these courses are taught using Python.
 However, I prefer working with **Java** and wanted to challenge myself by building these models and algorithms from scratch in Java.
 This approach helps me gain a deeper understanding of the core concepts, math, and logic without relying on high-level Python libraries (like NumPy, scikit-learn, or TensorFlow).